 5. Crowdfunding and Peer-to-Peer Lending

-These are like the “private debt funds” for everything.
+These are like “private debt funds” for everything.

-Crowdfunding on the other hand have a similar platform for making funds available to businesses and individuals.
-However, the reward to the investor is different and may consist of an equity (part-ownership or stake) in the business or other forms of reward (e.g. product sample).
+Crowdfunding, on the other hand, has a similar platform for making funds available to businesses and individuals.
+However, the reward to the investor is different and may consist of equity (part-ownership or stake) in the business or other forms of reward (e.g. product sample).

 A broker facilitates the transactions and matches borrowers with lenders.
 There is a low-barrier to entry and the minimum investment requirement can be as low as $25.
 Borrowers may be graded to reflect the level of risk you are taking on as an investor.